OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Sandbox Inspection

-The application data is stored in a sandboxed directory present at `/data/data/<app name>`.
-The contents of this directory has already been discussed in detail in "[Accessing App Data Directories](0x05b-basic-security_testing#accessing-app-data-directories "Accessing App Data Directories")" section.
+The application data is stored in a sandboxed directory present at `/data/data/<package name>`.
+The content of this directory has already been discussed in detail in the "[Accessing App Data Directories](0x05b-basic-security_testing#accessing-app-data-directories "Accessing App Data Directories")" section.

 #### Debugging